-However, apart from being a calorie blaster, running builds the core lower body strength and increases muscular endurance.
+However, while being a calorie blaster, running builds the core’s lower body strength and increases muscular endurance.
 Also, running repairs damaged muscle tissue and thus decreases the recovery time between reps.
 Therefore, this article will mainly focus on running to build muscular fitness.

 The scientific benefits of running

 A 1996 study was conducted on male and female runners, and it found that 82% of the variation in the human growth hormone response was explained by the peak power output and peak blood lactate response to sprints.

 A 2009 study was conducted on male rugby players, and it found that resistance-running increased speed, strength, and jumping power.